Parents & Families

-You may have learned at BroncoVenture Orientation how important it is for your student to make their college experience count by engaging in career planning and preparation activities and experiences early and often.
-You can assist your student by connecting them with the resources available, such as Career Services, and reminding them often to engage in experiences outside the classroom that will help them become employable.
+You may have learned at Orientation how important it is for your student to make the most of their college experience by starting the career planning process early and participating in career preparation experiences outside the classroom.

 Career Counseling and Job Search Advising